halfer/awooga-reports/README.md

 allow for future expansion.

 Other than the extension, there is no proposed standard for report filenames or directories - this is at the whim of the author.
-I've labelled mine thus (where the date is the date of adding to the repo):
+I've labelled mine thus (where the date is when the report was added to the repo):

-	yyyy-mm-dd-title
+	/reports/yyyy-mm-dd-title.json

-Files that are renamed or moved within the repo will result in the old version being removed and the new one added as if it is brand new.
+Files that are renamed or moved within the repo will result in the old version being removed and the new one added as if it is brand new (that said, this could be avoided by doing a lookup against both the source repo and the resource URL).

 Generation functions
 -------